 Vermont Lake Champlain Coordinator

-Staff at the Quebec Ministry of of Sustainable Development, Environment and the Fight against Climate Change Supporting the LCBP
+Staff at the Quebec Ministry of the Environment and the Fight against Climate Change Supporting the LCBP

 Direction Régionale de la Montéregie

 201, place Charles-LeMoyne, 2e étage